 If you’re not sure why the phone fails to ring, ask colleagues for feedback on your C-suite job search tactics, or search LinkedIn to gauge your ROI against the competition.

 You might uncover alternatives to the roles you planned to pursue, or a slightly different industry in which to concentrate your efforts.

 Continue to spread the word about your expertise through social media and by making high-value contacts, rather than limiting your activity to job posting responses.

-In summary, it’s not your father’s job search anymore.
+In a nutshell, it’s not your father’s job search anymore.

 Your digital identity, reputation, adaptability, and networking efforts – not to mention your executive resume – have all taken on considerably more weight in the past few years.